 Social justice and advocacy are at the core of the training experience and are a common thread in every class.

-The school counseling program has been continuously accredited by the Council for Accreditation of Counseling and Related Programs (CACREP) since 2002.
-The program is also structured to educate students in accordance with the Indiana school counseling licensure requirements as well as standards set forth by the American School Counselor Association (ASCA).
+The MA Program in School Counseling is approved by the State of Indiana and structured to education students in accordance with the Indiana school counseling licensure requirements as well as standards set forth by the American School Counselor Association (ASCA).

 Common Core Areas